 - £80 minimum for up to 25 hours per week

 - £95 minimum for up to 30 hours per week

-Optionally, some families choose to provide additional benefits, such as financial help with language tuition/personal use of a car, gym membership, bus pass etc.
+Additionally, and optionally according to circumstances, some families offer extra benefits such as personal use of a car, gym membership, a local bus pass etc.

-Additional pocket money should be given for any additional hours or evening babysitting at a rate of £4 per hour.
+Babysitting over the 25 or 3o agreed hours or evening babysitting must be paid at a minimum rate of £4 per hour.

 Please also consider the cost of car insurance if you require a driver and factor this in to your budget.